 Daniel Müller-Schott ranks among the world’s best cellists of his generation and can be heard on all of the foremost international concert stages.
 He has made his mark by delighting audiences for two decades “a fearless player with technique to burn” (New York Times).

 ...Voir plusDaniel Müller-Schott ranks among the world’s best cellists of his generation and can be heard on all of the foremost international concert stages.
 He has made his mark by delighting audiences for two decades “a fearless player with technique to burn” (New York Times).

 Since his childhood, Daniel Müller-Schott has felt a great love for the music of Johann Sebastian Bach.
 For his first CD record he chose the Six Suites for Cello Solo for Bach’s jubilee in 2000.

-His recordings have been enthusiastically received by both the public and the press and have also received numerous awards, including the Diapason d’Or, the Gramophone Editor’s Choice, Strad Selection, and the BBC Music Magazine’s “CD of the month”.
+His recordings have been enthusiastically received by both the public and the press and have also received numerous awards, including the Gramophone Editor’s Choice, Strad Selection, and the BBC Music Magazine’s “CD of the month”.
 He has been awarded the Quarterly Prize of German Record Critics for his recordings of the Elgar and Walton Cello Concertos with Oslo Philharmonic and André Previn and for his CD of the Shostakovich Cello Concertos recorded with the Bavarian Radio Orchestra and Yakov Kreizberg.
-His recording of the entire Beethoven cycle with Angela Hewitt has been awarded five stars by the London Daily Telegraph.
-Britten’s solo suites under the ORFEO label has been awarded the Diapason d’Or in France.
-On the occasion of Krzysztof Penderecki‘s 80th birthday Daniel Müller-Schott played the „Concerto Grosso for three cellos and orchestra“ among others with the Boston Symphony Orchestra and New York Philharmonic and Charles Dutoit.
-The concert in the Philharmonic Hall in Warsaw was the tour high point in honor of the composer.
-The concert, which was live recorded, has been released on DVD.
-Daniel Müller-Schott can be seen performing Antonín Dvořák's cello concerto conducted by Alan Gilbert at the Digital Concert Hall of the Berlin Philharmonic Orchestra.
+In France the "Solo Suites" by Benjamin Britten were awarded with the Diapason d’or and „Dvořák The Cello Works“ with the „Choc de Classica“.

 Beside the music Daniel Mueller-Schott has also a considerable affinity for the fine arts, in particular for French paintings of the 19th century.
 During his travels he always visit the major museums, seeing the great masters in the original.
-Last season he collaborated with Daniel Man on a Music and Art project for the Lenbachhaus Museum in Munich.
-Daniel Müller-Schott plays the “Ex Shapiro” Matteo Goffriller cello, made in Venice in 1727.
+The cellist regularly takes part in art projects, for example at the Lenbachhaus in Munich.